 8. Discrepancies in email addresses and domain names

-Another indicator of a phishing attempt is when an email address and domain name don’t match the person or company the sender claims to be.
-For example, if you receive an email claiming to be from your bank but the domain name isn’t the official bank name, this is a sign of a phishing attempt.
-Companies typically have official domain names, so if the email address claiming to be a company doesn’t match, someone may be impersonating your bank to try to steal your money or gain access to your financial information.
+Another key indicator of a phishing attempt is when the sender’s email address or domain name doesn’t match the person or company they claim to be.
+For example, if you receive an email claiming to be from your bank but the domain name doesn’t match the official bank website, this is a clear sign of phishing.
+Legitimate companies typically use official domain names, so if the email address differs from the company’s official domain, someone may be impersonating your bank to steal your money or gain access to your financial information.

 How to protect yourself from phishing attempts

-Threat actors are becoming more clever in creating a variety of cyber attacks with technological advancements, so it’s important to know how to stay protected from these phishing attempts.
-Here are a few ways to protect yourself from phishing attempts.
+Cybercriminals are becoming more clever in creating more advanced cyber attacks, especially with the help of AI.
+So, it’s even more important to know how to stay protected from these phishing attempts.
+Here are a few ways to protect yourself.

 Use strong passwords on your accounts

-The first things threat actors try to compromise are your online accounts, so it’s important that each one is guarded with a strong password.
-Your online accounts are valuable to threat actors because they contain Personally Identifiable Information (PII), such as your credit card numbers, home address and date of birth.
-Make sure that each one of your accounts is secured with a strong, unique password so it’s harder for cybercriminals to gain access.
-Each account should be protected with a password containing at least 16 characters and a combination of uppercase and lowercase letters, numbers and symbols.
-It can be difficult to come up with strong, random passwords on your own, which is why you should use a password or passphrase generator.
+Your online accounts are valuable to cybercriminals because they contain Personally Identifiable Information (PII), such as your credit card numbers, home address and date of birth.
+To protect your accounts, each one is secured with a strong password containing at least 16 characters and a combination of uppercase and lowercase letters, numbers and symbols.
+Creating strong, unique passwords on your own can be challenging, which is why we highly recommend using a password or passphrase generator.

 Enable Multi-Factor Authentication (MFA) on your accounts

 Your accounts should not only be protected with strong passwords, but they should also have MFA enabled whenever possible.
 MFA is a security measure that requires an additional form of authentication before you can access your account.
-When enabled, MFA requires you to provide one or more forms of authentication in addition to your username and password.
+When enabled, MFA requires you to provide at least one more form of authentication beyond your username and password.
 Even if you fall for a phishing attempt and give a threat actor your credentials, having MFA enabled would prevent them from compromising your account since they can’t verify their identity.

 Checks links before clicking them